google.com, pub-6913482281658882, DIRECT, f08c47fec0942fa0

 video credit: Chaz Gentry

 Asch himself was 26-years old when he wrote God of Vengeance in 1906.
 The play was staged all across Europe, Berlin to St. Petersburg, and was also translated in Polish, Swiss, and French, among others.
-It was in 1923 when this play finally found a home on Broadway, premiering at the Apollo Theater The play itself and corresponding scandal on Broadway are central to Indecent, acting as much more than simply “a play-within-a-play”.
+In 1923, this play finally found a home on Broadway, premiering at the Apollo Theater The play itself and corresponding scandal on Broadway are central to Indecent, acting as much more than simply “a play-within-a-play”.
 Asch’s has a penchant for exploring human sympathy and Vogel has expanded on that through not only her writing, but with selected scenes from God of Vengeance, including the very moments of the play in which parts of the Jewish community took offense to.

 Directed by Buffie Main and Traven Rice, with live music from the Fleet Street Klezmer Band, Indecent has a pay-what-you-want preview on March 7 and opens March 8 running through March 17.